Asynchronous Approximate Agreement with Quadratic Communication: Graded Consensus Protocols

-Finally, there is liveness in 3 rounds.
-As we did for $\GC_2$, suppose that by some time $T$ every honest party has acquired its input $\{a, b\} \in S$ and thus echoed it.
+It remains to show liveness in 3 rounds.
+As we did for $\GC_1$, let us suppose that by some time $T$ every honest party has acquired its input $\{a, b\} \in S$ and thus echoed it.
 Let us show that every honest party outputs by the time $T + 3\Delta$, where $\Delta$ is the maximum honest message delay that the adversary causes.
-Since there exists some $v_1 \in S$ that is at least $\ceil{\frac{n - t}{2}} \geq t + 1$ honest parties' input, we know that by the time $T + \Delta$ every honest party receives $t + 1$ echoes on $v_1$ and therefore echoes $v_1$ even if $v_1$ is not its input.
+Since there exists some $v \in S$ that is at least $\ceil{\frac{n - t}{2}} \geq t + 1$ honest parties' input, we know that by the time $T + \Delta$ every honest party receives $t + 1$ echoes on $v$ and thus echoes $v$ even if $v$ is not its input.
 Then, by the time $T + 2\Delta$, every honest party receives $n - t \geq 2t + 1$ echoes on $v_1$.
-Finally, this is followed by one of the two cases below, in both of which the honest parties all output by the time $T + 3\Delta$. \begin{enumerate} \item It can be the case that no honest party proposes any $v_2 \neq v_1$ by the time $T + 2\Delta$.
-Then, by the time $T + 2\Delta$ every honest party proposes $v_1$ after receiving $2t + 1$ echoes on $v_1$.
-Consequently, by the time $T + 3\Delta$, every honest party receives $n - t$ proposals on $v_2$, which allows the party to output $v_2$ if it did not output earlier. \item It can be the case that some honest party $P_i$ has proposed some $v_2 \neq v_1$ by the time $T + 2\Delta$.
-Then, by this time the party $P_i$ has received $2t + 1$ echoes on $v_2$, with at least $t + 1$ of these echoes being from honest parties.
-Since both $v_1 \in S$ and $v_2 \in S$ get echoed by at least $t + 1$ honest parties by the time $T + 2\Delta$, we conclude that by the time $T + 3\Delta$ every honest party $P_i$ gains the ability to output $V_i = \{v_1, v_2\} = S$ (unless it output earlier) after it receives $t + 1$ echoes on both $v_1$ and $v_2$ and thus adds \mbox{both $v_1$ and $v_2$ to $V_i$.} \qedhere \end{enumerate}
+Finally, this is followed by one of the two cases below, in both of which the honest parties \mbox{all output by the time $T + 3\Delta$.} \begin{enumerate} \item It can be the case that no honest party proposes any $v' \neq v$ by the time $T + 2\Delta$.
+Then, by the time $T + 2\Delta$ every honest party proposes $v$ after receiving $2t + 1$ echoes on $v$.
+Consequently, by the time $T + 3\Delta$, every honest party receives $n - t$ proposals on $v$, which allows the party to output $v$ if it did not output earlier. \item It can be the case that some honest party $P_i$ proposes some $v' \neq v$ by the time $T + 2\Delta$.
+Then, at the time $T + 2\Delta$ the party $P_i$ must have received $2t + 1$ echoes on $v'$, with at least $t + 1$ of these echoes being from honest parties.
+Since both $v \in S$ and $v' \in S$ get echoed by at least $t + 1$ honest parties by the time $T + 2\Delta$, we conclude that by the time $T + 3\Delta$ every honest party $P_j$ gains the ability to output $V_j = \{v, v'\} = S$ after it receives $t + 1$ echoes on both $v$ and $v'$ and thus adds \mbox{both $v$ and $v'$ to $V_j$.} \qedhere \end{enumerate}

 \subparagraph{Complexity.} The round complexity is $3$, as proven above.
-The message complexity is $\BO(n^2)$ as each party multicasts at most $3$ messages (two echoes and one proposal), with each honest party echo/proposal carrying an honest party input.
+The message complexity is $\BO(n^2)$ as each party multicasts at most $3$ messages (two echoes and one proposal), with each honest party echo/proposal carrying an honest party's input.
 Again, the communication is balanced.

 \end{proof}